Dodomix/shoutem_project/README.md

 ### Development

-To prepare the app, first run `yarn setup` which will run `npm install` in all the necessary directories and install dependencies.
+To prepare the app, first run `yarn setup` which will run `yarn install` in all the necessary directories and install dependencies.

 After that, keys will need to be generated to use with `jsonwebtoken`.
 To generate these, first run, without specifying